eeorenstein/Movie_Recommender/README.md

 Click [here](https://eeorenstein-movie-recommender-app-q5vime.streamlit.app/) to access the app.

 ## Background
 Recommender systems play a powerful role in our daily lives, prioritizing (and narrowing down) the options available to a user.
 These systems are widespread, ultimately impacting what we watch, listen to, and purchase.
-Unfortunately, many popular movie and TV streaming platforms generate recommendations with limited input from the user.
+However, many popular movie and TV streaming platforms generate recommendations with limited input from the user.

 ## Methodology
 The goal of this project is to create and deploy a movie recommender web app that allows users to be more explicit with their preferences.